josephtcollins/docker-cheat-sheet/README.md

 OR with docker-compose (see frontend docker-compose.yml) docker compose up

-docker-compose ps see running processes based off curr directory
+docker-compose ps see running processes based off curr directory.